ucr-riple/TaintTyper/README.md

 `./gradlew publishToMavenLocal`: publish the checker to your local Maven repository.
 This is useful for testing before you publish it elsewhere, such as to Maven Central.

+You will need to uncomment _publishing_ task for _ucrtainting-checker-qual/build.gradle_ to build and publish the qual jar.
+TODO: it's a bit odd to publish this separately.
+There should be another way to do this.
 ## More information

 The UCR Tainting Checker is built upon the Checker Framework.
 Please see